What Are Issuer-Sponsored Shares?

 To sell your issuer-sponsored shares, you’ll need:

-- Your SRN (Security Reference Number) — found on your holding or dividend statement
+- Your SRN holding details — you can find this on a recent holding or dividend statement starting with the letter “I”.

-- 100 points of ID from each registered shareholder
+- 100 points of ID from each registered shareholder.
+You can view our ID verification process here.

 - Your bank account details for payment